-When you are managing your customer’s money flow, there is a duty to making sure you are doing it right, but at the same time the challenge is to have a very distributed, very agile organization.
+When you are managing your customer’s money flow, there is a duty to making sure you are doing it right.
+At the same time, the challenge is to have a very distributed, very agile organization.
 If you are running a business in this market – where your company consists of a bank and a complex tech solution to manage your money in it – the very lean, experimentation heavy approach would not work.
 This is the type of business that needs strong early investment and commitment.

 Soldo competes in a huge industry of Financial services and their main goal is to do a broad rethinking of the industry and bring a better solution for moving money around.

-What challenges this type of business is that they both have to be a bank that is regulated and also to be full stack technology enterprise for all the processes and systems.
+What challenges this type of business is that they both have to be a bank that is regulated.
+Furthermore, they need to be full stack technology enterprise for all the processes and systems as well.
 The only way to achieve that was to build their own infrastructure within the first year of the business and moving forward.

 The Rituals of the Business

 If you want to scale your business, you have to have a formal structure to avoid inventing the world every day.
 Because you want your energy to be focused on solving the problem that is new, not the exact same ones.

 To eliminate the extra work when they confront a problem they dealt with before, Soldo follows these steps:

 - Think about the problem and what they should do about it